Similar to the benefits seen after repotting a weary root-bound houseplant, aeration and overseeding keeps your lawn young and actively growing.

 Choose the Proper Grass Seed

 Know what type of grass is already in your lawn.
 This will help determine the best time to aerate and seed.
-The fall is the best time for cool-season grasses and the spring is best for warm-season grasses.
+The fall is the best time to aerate for cool-season grasses and the spring is best for warm-season grasses.

 Have Seed and Fertilizer Ready